Knowledge Hub

 Hurdle

-Hurdle shares are similar to growth shares but are designed to benefit the holder if the market value of the company increases beyond a set amount over and above its market value at the time the hurdle shares are issued.
+Hurdle shares are like growth shares but are designed to benefit the holder if the market value of the company increases beyond a set amount over and above its market value at the time the hurdle shares are issued.
 So, if the market value of the company’s shares is £10 each at issue, and the hurdle is set at £12 per share, the holder will only benefit if ordinary shares are worth £12 or more on exit.

 Flowering